 Joe’s desire for leadership led him to apply for the CEO/President position at First State Bank in Middlebury.
 With my youngest heading to kindergarten at the time I also felt the desire to search for a position for myself.
 I love teaching, education and displaying my passion for caring and was very excited to find a open position at Goshen College.
 So in 2014 – we were faced with – new jobs, new community, new home, new school, and new church.

-Sidenote 2021: I am currently in a cancer journey – I am fighting stage 3 metastatic melanoma.
-You can follow my story at caringbridge – search for Cheryl Caffee.
+Sidenote 2022: I am currently grateful to be walking the life of a cancer survivor.
+In December of 2020 I was diagnosed with stage 3 metastatic melanoma.
+I am in the surveillance stage, which is PET Scans, labs, dermatology and oncology visits every 3 months.
+You can follow my story or read more at https://www.caringbridge.org/visit/cherylcaffee.
 Mayo Clinic in Rochester, Minnesota has become very familiar to us and we are very appreciative of their expertise and care.
 I hope to continue to combine my love for Christ along with this new appreciation for advances in the medical field and my personal experiences to educate and inspire future nurses.

 I have 3 children.
 Our oldest will be a Sophomore at Purdue University and we have 2 in High School at Bethany Christian.
 I serve in many volunteer parent roles from line judging and keeping stats to organizing or prepping team meals.

 I love sports and anything fitness.
 It is a big part of my recovery and self care.
 I currently coach at Bethany for the girls middle school basketball team.
 If I am not in my office you might anticipate that I am at the Picklehaus in Middlebury playing pickleball.